micahcourey/gettinPiggyWitIt/README.md

 ## Description

-_A web app that translates english words into Pig Latin_
+_A web app that translates english words into Pig Latin.
+Check it out at: http://micahcourey.github.io/PigLatinTranslator_

 ## Setup